CSU-CompSci-CS163-4/Lab13Polymorphism/README.md

 }
 ```

-So with the previous example we can see how the `Ford` class `extends` the `Car` class and is able to use the `vroom()` method.
+So with the previous example, we can see how the `Ford` class `extends` the `Car` class and is able to use the `vroom()` method.

 ### instanceof
 `instanceof` is a useful keyword that allows one to see if a certain class is an "instance of" a certain class.
-This allows us to examine an objects degree of polymorphism.
+This allows us to examine an object's degree of polymorphism.
 Depending upon the comparison made, a `true` or `false` value is returned, making this especially useful in conditional statements.

 Following our previous car example:
 ``` java